Skip to main content

 blessed be the God and Father of our Lord Jesus Christ, the one blessings us in all spiritual blessings in the heavenlies in Christ (Ephesians 1:3)

 Here are hidden some great promises, we have been blessed in all spiritual blessings in the heavenlies.
 God chose you before he created the world to be holy and blameless in his presence in love.
-Because we are adopted, God predestining us before he created the world in Christ, we become a spiritual new creation and can receive the spiritual things of God.
-Adopted of the Spirit who cries out Abba Father and testifies we are his children.
+God predestined us before he created the world in Christ, because we are adopted of the Spirit we become a spiritual new creation and can receive the spiritual things of God.
+A great testimony from God exists that one is adopted of the Spirit, who cries out Abba Father and testifies we are his children.

 to the praise of his glorious grace whom he favored us in the beloved in him having the redemption through his blood, the forgiveness of trespasses according to the riches of his grace whom he lavished on us in all wisdom and insight...
 (Ephesians 1:6-8)